what is a solid state drive ssd in a laptop 1

 Explanation of NAND flash memory

-NAND flash memory is a type of non-volatile memory that retains data even when power is not supplied to the device.
+NAND flash memory is a non-volatile memory that retains data even when power is not supplied to the device.
 It is composed of cells that store bits of data as electrical charges.
 The cells are organized into pages, blocks, and planes, with each level of organization providing a different level of granularity for reading and writing data.

 Difference between SLC, MLC, and TLC NAND